Nature, history and photos from one of Spitsbergen's most beautiful areas

 Also the Quaternary geology is very interesting.
 All glaciers in the area have retreated strongly in the late 20th century and even more so in more recent years, leaving large, ice-cored moraines.
 There are beautiful series of fossil beach-ridges for example at Brucebyen.
 Solution of sulfates and carbonates led to the formation of karst phenomena such as sink holes in Mathiesondalen and Gipsdalen (Bünsow Land), and fallout of dissolved minerals led to quick diagenesis (hardening) of holocene sediments such as deltaic deposits and moraines in Mathiesondalen and north of the moraine of Hørbyebreen.

 Recommended book for further, well-digestable (really!) info about geology and landscape of Svalbard.

-In southern Dickson Land, landscapes within the Triassic sediments remind one of similar places for example in eastern Nordenskiöld Land (east of Longyearbyen), Edgeøya etc. Here, doleritic intrusions sometimes form irregular ridges and cliffs in the slopes.
+In southern Dickson Land, landscapes within the Triassic sediments remind one of places with a similar geology for example in eastern Nordenskiöld Land (east of Longyearbyen), Edgeøya etc. Here, doleritic intrusions sometimes form irregular ridges and cliffs in the slopes.
 Small ice caps cover parts of the high plateaus, which are dissected by steep canyons.

-In central northern Dickson Land, the Old Red with its nicely reddish-brown sandstones and conglomerates dominates the appareance of the landscape; here you find large, ice-free valleys with warm colours on the soft lower and middle slopes (Hudindalen, Nathorstdalen).
+In central northern Dickson Land, the Old Red with its beautiful, reddish-brown sandstones and conglomerates dominates the appareance of the landscape; here you find several ice-free valleys with warm colours on the round lower and middle slopes (Hudindalen, Nathorstdalen).
 On top of these slopes, hard carbonates form steep cliffs, so it is often difficult to reach the summit.